The Ryuo's Work Is Never Done!: Characters

 Ai's mother and Takashi's wife, and proprietor of a prestigious inn.
 She attempts to prevent Ai from pursuing a shogi career claiming concern over the stability of such a life.
 When her daughter failed to satisfy her requirements she attempted to take her back home, but relented and accepted Yaichi's personal request to take her as a disciple under the condition that, should she fail to achieve at least one title before graduating junior high, Yaichi would marry into their family and inherit the inn.

 Media

 Light novels

 The Ryuo's Work is Never Done! is written by Shirow Shiratori and illustrated by Shirabii.
-SB Creative released twenty volumes from September 2015 to July 2025 under their GA Bunko label.
-An English translated digital release is done by BookWalker.
+SB Creative published the first volume in September 2015 under their GA Bunko label, with twenty volumes and six short story volumes being released as of July 2025.
+An English translated digital release was done by BookWalker.
+In July 2026, J-Novel Club announced that they had licensed the series, using BookWalker's translation as a base.